How To Open A Local Company In Singapore For Foreigners

 A representative office is a different type of company.
 Foreigners may set up a such a company in Singapore to research the region’s business potential.
 Their primary purpose is to carry out feasibility studies.
 This may come before further developments.
 A representative office does not have a separate legal identity from its parent company.
 It’s also not expected to have more than five employees and will not engage in profit-making.

 The parent company of a representative office must have been in existence for at least three years.
-They are also expected to have an annual turnover of $250,000.
+They are also expected to have an annual turnover of US$250,000.
 If the parent company gets dissolved, the representative office will be de-registered.

 How Can We Help?